T4VN/uTPro/features/uTPro.Feature.SimpleCart/catalog.md

 ## Availability & self-healing

-- A product with **Is available** unchecked cannot be added to the cart.
+- A product with **Available** unchecked cannot be added to the cart.
 - If a product is **unpublished or deleted**, it drops out of any cart automatically on the next read — no stale lines, no orphaned prices.

 ---